lumen-org/lumen/README.md

 Here, marginal means not just 1d but also higher dimensional marginals.
 Studying multiple multi-variate 'slices' of a model may help to understand the interactions between the variables.
 We believe this also helps you to fix model degrading artifacts.
-Such artifacts may indicate a problem in your model specification, model paramterization or possibly a bug in the machine learning algorithm of your model.
+Such artifacts may indicate a problem in your model specification, model parameterization or possibly a bug in the machine learning algorithm of your model.
  * plot the model marginals together with data marginals.
 This lets you directly check the models fit to data.
  * plot predictions of your model along side corresponding data aggregations.